CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 New versions to use coming soon!

 # Notice

-RUN install_dependencies.bat FIRST (after installing python if you dont already have it)
+<strong>RUN install_dependencies.bat FIRST (after installing python if you dont already have it </strong>

 If the file crashes when trying to open it use the start.cmd file instead.